As signatories to the Women In Finance Charter we have pledged our support for gender balance across financial services.

-Manila joined Newcastle Building Society’s technology subsidiary, Newcastle Strategic Solutions, last year as its Digital Director, following 10 years as Head of Digital at Tesco Bank.
-In early 2020 she was appointed to the Society’s Executive Team and took on the role of Chief Information Officer.
+Manila joined Newcastle Building Society’s technology subsidiary, Newcastle Strategic Solutions, as its digital director, following 10 years as head of digital at Tesco Bank.
+In early 2020 she was appointed to the Society’s executive team and took on the role of chief information officer.

 Along with a number of other female colleagues, Manila is part of the Women on Boards membership group, which helps breaking down the barriers to entry to the boardroom and build a pipeline of board-ready women.

 Manila is passionate about developing female talent within technology and the potential for the future of the industry in our North East region.